secinthenet/crypto-guide/README.md

 internet connected host.
 Cobo Vault is one device which does this right, and uses QR codes to communicate with the host.

+### Using a PIN and/or passphrase in hardware wallets

+Using a PIN should be sufficiently secure provided that:

+-   The hardware wallet throttles PIN attempts and has a self destruct mechanism after many wrong attempts
+-   The hardware wallet stores the secrets (like xprv or seed phrase) in a secure element

+TODO: document which wallets have these features.

+When using either a PIN or passphrase with this security protocol, it can be stored in a password manager (ideally in a dedicated virtual vault and more protection than a regular password).
+This way, you don't have to do the restore process (which is risky) to be able to restore the PIN/passphrase.

 ### Trezor vs Ledger

 The most popular wallet vendors are [Trezor](https://trezor.io/) and